The 5 best website builders for small businesses

 • Wix is our top choice for its user-friendly interface, drag-and-drop features, and choice of over 900 templates.

-• Squarespace is the easiest to use builder we tested, and the stylish templates and smart grid editor can help create a professional-looking site.
+• Out of all the builders we tested, Squarespace is the easiest to use, and the stylish templates and smart grid editor can help create a professional-looking site.

-• Ecommerce businesses should consider Shopify, thanks it its depth of sales features, like abandoned cart recovery.
+• Shopify is the best website builder for ecommerce businesses thanks it its depth of sales features, like abandoned cart recovery.

 • You can build a website for free, such as with Wix, but you should expect to pay between £3.99 and £25 for a comprehensive business plan.